-Personally, I have a disc injury, an L5 bulged disk, and I have lived with this injury for about 3 years.
-The injury happened when I least could expect it- after a tough gym session, lethargic at the end of it.
-I was leaning into the rack of dumbbells to place a weight back after my last set of the session, and felt this sudden agonizing pain!
-This is the last time I ever put back a weight with bad form, and I encourage my clients to follow this rule in their day to day life as well.
-I could hardly move at all for the next two weeks, and ever since then my life has been about managing this pain.
-There are periods of time when my injury flares up and the pain is quite severe, but most the time I am now able to cope without pain quite well.
+I have, like a lot of other people, a disc injury.
+An L6 herniated disc to be exact.
+I have lived with this injury for many years.
+The injury got bad in 2013, when I least could expect it.
+After a tough gym session, lethargic at the end of it, I was leaning into the rack of dumbbells to place a weight back, and I felt a sudden agonizing pain.
+I could hardly move at all for the next two weeks, and ever since then my life has been about managing this injury.
+There are periods of time when my injury flares up and the pain is severe, but most the time I am able to cope without pain.

-Some treatments I use to manage the injury include making sure my core is strong, doing exercises that feels right for me and making sure my form always is spot on, stretching, soft tissue massage, dry needling and joint mobilisations.
-The goal for me is to be able to self-manage my injury as much as possible!
-But initially, seeing a physiotherapist was an important part of the plan.
+Some treatments I use to manage the injury include making sure my core and glutes are strong, doing exercises that feels right for me, reminding myself to exercise with good form, stretching and yoga, chiropractic massage, dry needling and joint mobilisations.
+The goal for me is to be able to self-manage my injury as much as possible.
+But at times, seeing a physiotherapist or a chiropractor has been an important part of the plan.

 Bear in mind that everyone’s body is different, and so is everyone’s injury.
-So, you always need to personalize the maintenance to what feels the best for you.
-Here are my personal top tricks to living with, managing, and even preventing a lower back injury:
+You always need to have a personalised treatment plan and perform exercises that feels the best for you.

 Everything in the body is inter-connected, so keeping the muscles strong around your lower back is important.
-Prolonged sitting can cause weakening of the glutes, and many people find it difficult to switch their glutes on when performing leg exercises and compensate by putting pressure on other muscle groups, including the lower back.
+Prolonged sitting can cause weakening of the glutes.
+Many people also find it difficult to switch on their glutes when performing leg exercises and compensate by putting pressure on other muscle groups, including the lower back.
 If you find it hard to activate your glutes, try using a booty band to activate these muscles before you get in to your bigger lifts, like squats and deadlifts.
-My 7 week booty program works on your whole body but has a focus on glute activation and strengthening of the glutes- which can really help manage and avoid lower back pain.

-4. Self-release work with a foam roller or ball.
+5. Self-release work with a foam roller or ball

 Foam rolling helps you manage tight muscles and maintain a healthy body.
-I do this every week, usually before I train legs- to prepare my muscles for a session.
-I don’t roll out my lower back directly, but the muscles around it!
+It's a good way to prepare your muscles for a training session.
+I don’t roll out my lower back directly, but the muscles around it.
 Everything in the body is inter-connected, and tight muscles in one area can cause pain and soreness in another.
 My top-two muscle groups to roll out to manage my lower back pain are:

 - Hip flexors: the hip Flexors connect to the spine, and their inflexibility may cause or make back pain worse.
 This muscle group is therefore important to help release.